idehub/react-native-google-analytics-bridge/README.md

 E. g. `GoogleAnalytics.trackEvent('testcategory', 'testaction');` or `GoogleAnalytics.trackEvent('testcategory', 'testaction', { label: "v1.0.3", value: 22 });`

 **Note**: Label is a string, while value must be a number.

+### setDryRun(enabled)
+This method takes a boolean parameter indicating if the `dryRun` flag should be enabled or not.

+When enabled, `GoogleAnalytics.setDryRun(true)`, the native library prevents any data from being sent to Google Analytics.
+This allows you to test or debug the implementation, without your test data appearing in your Google Analytics reports.

+## Roadmap

+- [X] dryRun flag
+- [ ] Simple Ecommerce
+- [ ] Make the library more configureable